paulhuggett/icubaby/README.md

 A C++ Baby Library to Immediately Convert Unicode.
 A portable, header-only, dependency-free, library for C++ 17 or later.
 Fast, minimal, and easy to use for converting a sequence in any of UTF-8, UTF-16, or UTF-32.
 It does not allocate dynamic memory and neither throws or catches exceptions.

+> icubaby is in no way related to the [International Components for Unicode](https://icu.unicode.org) library!

 ## Introduction

 C++ 17 deprecated the standard library's `<codecvt>` header file which contained its unicode conversion facets.